-During the week of observation, four declarations of loss of identity cards were made, accompanied by requests for new ones.
+During the week of observation, four declarations of loss of identity cards were made accompanied by requests for new ones.
 Usually the village council made the applicants wait several days before their cases were reviewed.
 This deliberate delay was imposed by the village chief to point up the seriousness of losing these important papers.
 New cards finally were issued, certified by the village chief.
 No charge or fine was levied.

-Another frequent request submitted to the council was for permission to leave the village for such purposes as joining a fishing group, buying salt from another village, and traveling to Hoi An and other distant places for shopping and business.
-Indications were that this security measure was applied more vigorously during the time of the study because of the forthcoming presidential election; the district chief wanted to discourage travel so the villagers would be at home to fulfill their duties as voters.
+Another frequent request submitted to the council is for permission to leave the village for such purposes as joining a fishing group, buying salt from another village, and traveling to Hoi An and other distant places for shopping and business.
+Indications were that this security measure was applied more vigorously during the time of the study because of the forthcoming presidential election; the district chief wanted to discourage travel so that the villagers would be at home to fulfill their duties as voters.

-The period of study was a hectic week for the village council because it was charged with the completion of the village voting list.
+The period of study was a hectic week for the village council because it was charged with the completion of the village voters list.
 At least sixty claims of errors and omissions were submitted to the council.
-The district chief, who did not want to take the time to set up a special election committee, was nevertheless concerned with accuracy and had issued instructions on how to rectify errors rapidly.
+The district chief, who did not want to take the time to set up a special election committee, was nevertheless concerned with accuracy and had issued instructions on how to rapidly rectify errors.

-A number of fishermen visited the village office each day to check the names in the fishermen's register, to have their log books inspected, or to register the names of crew members.
+A number of fishermen visited the village office every day to check the names in the fishermen's register, to have their log books inspected or to register the names of crew members.

-The village chief and the police councilor were also requested to issue written authorization to hold the Spring Celebration (Te Xuan), the van's annual whale ceremony with classical theatrical performances, and a xom ceremony in honor of Princess Ngu Hanh which included a performance by thon artists.
+The village chief and the police councillor were also requested to issue written authorizations to hold the Spring Celebration (Tết Xuân), the van's annual whale ceremony with classical theatrical performances, and a xóm ceremony in honor of Princess Ngũ Hành which included a performance by thôn artists.
 In the cases of the ceremonies, the village chief was concerned with security and the maintenance of order.
-He instructed the van leader to talk with a thon chief about taking security measures for the whale ceremony.
-At the insistence of the van leader, the village chief finally issued written instructions to the chief of Phuoc Trach, where the ceremony was to be held.
-When the xom representative approached the village chief concerning the xom ceremony, he was instructed to request security measures from his thon chief before permission was granted.
+He instructed the van leader to talk with a thôn chief about taking security measures for the whale ceremony.
+At the insistence of the van leader, the village chief finally issued written instructions to the chief of Thôn III, where the ceremony was to be held.
+When the Dai dien xóm representative approached the village chief concerning the xóm ceremony, he was instructed to request security measures from his thôn chief before permission was granted.